PeterMulhair/Xenaceol_Paralogy/README.md

 # Xenaceol_Paralogy

-This repository contains the datasets and scripts needed to reproduce the results in [Mulhair et al. 2021, Enriching for orthologs increases support for Xenacoelomorpha and Ambulacraria sister relationship.](https://www.biorxiv.org/content/10.1101/2021.12.13.472462v1?rss=1)
+This repository contains the datasets and scripts needed to reproduce the results in [Mulhair & McCarthey et al. 2021, Enriching for orthologs increases support for Xenacoelomorpha and Ambulacraria sister relationship.](https://www.biorxiv.org/content/10.1101/2021.12.13.472462v1?rss=1)

 Individual folders for each of the three datasets used in this analysis are given as `rouse_2016`, `cannon_2016` and `philippe_2019` - these contains the scripts and raw data required to reproduce each test carried out.